 10. Connect it to iTunes to recover the data

 If my iPhone keeps restarting, then I mostly resolve the issue by connecting it to iTunes.
 Even after placing your phone in recovery mode, you can connect it to iTunes to recover your data.
 Follow these steps to resolve the iPhone keeps restarting issue with iTunes.

 Step 1.
-With the help of a cable, connect your phone to the system, and launch iTunes.
+With the help of a cable, connect your phone to the computer, and launch iTunes/Finder.

 Step 2.
 As soon as you launch iTunes, it will detect a problem with your device.
 It will display the following pop-up message.
 Just click on the “Restore” button to retrieve this problem.